iblech/lets-play-agda/Padova2025/ProvingBasics/Termination/BoveCapretta/Intricate0.lagda.md

 ## Verifying totality

-This insight is enough to conclude that the function is defined on all inputs.
+The insight expressed by `all0` is enough to conclude that the function is defined on all inputs.

 ```